-WASHINGTON – The head of the U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) Craig Fugate announced today that federal aid is available to supplement state and local recovery efforts in the area struck by severe storms, tornadoes, and straight-line winds on September 16, 2010.
+WASHINGTON -- The U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) today announced that federal disaster aid has been made available to New York to supplement state and local recovery efforts in the area struck by a severe winter storm and snowstorm during the period of December 26-27, 2010.

-Federal funding is available to state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the severe storms and tornadoes in the counties of Kings, Queens, and Richmond.
+Federal funding is available to state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the severe winter storm and snowstorm in Nassau and Suffolk counties.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-FEMA named Phillip E. Parr as the Federal Coordinating Officer for Federal recovery operations in the affected area.
-Parr said that additional designations may be made at a later date after further evaluation.
+John Long has been named as the Federal Coordinating Officer for Federal recovery operations in the affected area.
+Long said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.

 FEMA does not endorse any non-government websites, companies or applications.
 FEMA does not endorse any non-government websites, companies or applications.